piffpaffpuff/woocommerce-delivery-notes/readme.txt

 === How do I quickly change the font of the invoice and delivery note? ===

-You can change th font with CSS.
+You can change the font with CSS.
 Use the `wcdn_head` hook and then write your own CSS code.
 It's best to place the code in the `functions.php` file of your theme.

 An example that changes the font and makes the addresses very large.
 Paste the code in the `functions.php` file of your theme: